burakkurtarir/simple-network-app/README.md

 ![JSON parsing layer diagram](images/parsing-layer.png)

 ## Example
 I will use jsonplaceholder API.
-This is the endpoint I will use: [posts endpoint](https://jsonplaceholder.typicode.com/posts) I will fetch post list and show it in the ListView.
+This is the endpoint I will use: [posts endpoint](https://jsonplaceholder.typicode.com/posts)<br/>
+I will fetch post list and show it in the ListView.<br/>
 I will create the following classes:
 1. PostModel: Data class(I recommend you to use [freezed](https://pub.dev/packages/freezed) and [json_serializable](https://pub.dev/packages/json_serializable) packages for the code generation.
 I didn't use it because it's a very simple example)
 2. PostService: Fetch the data from API, parse it using GenericHTTPResponseMapper and return post list